gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 Admin can now display the number of times a coupon code is used for easy tracking and reporting purposes.

 **20. Hide Coupon Referral**
-The admin can enable this setting to hide the coupon referral when the WooCommerce Points and Rewards setting is enabled.
+By using this WooCommerce referral program the admin can enable this setting to hide the coupon referral when the WooCommerce Points and Rewards setting is enabled.

 **21. Give Special First Purchase Discount**
 With this WooCommerce referral plugin configuration feature of the Coupon Referral Program plugin, the admin can now allow additional discounts on the first referral purchase.

 **22. Customize the Referral Template**
- The admin can customize the referral template by adding the custom email template under the Display Configuration Setting.
+ The WooCommerce referral plugin allows the admin to customize the referral template by adding the custom email template under the Display Configuration Setting.

 **23. Add the Referral Use Detail on the Order Edit Page** With this feature of the coupon referral program plugin, the admin can also display the name of the “referred by” user on the order edit page while making a referral purchase.